-Discharge process for CCSD superintendent continues
+Discharge process continues for CCSD's Levinski

 FARMINGTON — A year after the Central Consolidated School District Board of Education placed Superintendent Don Levinski on paid administrative leave, the process to remove him continues.

 Board President Randy Manning said board members voted 5-0 during a meeting on Tuesday to hire an attorney for the discharge proceedings.

 As of Thursday, a date for Levinski's discharge hearing had not been scheduled, Manning said.
 The New Mexico School Personnel Act mandates that a school board hold a discharge hearing no less than 20 working days and no more than 40 working days after a superintendent has received written notice of discharge.

 Eleanor K. Bratton, Levinski's attorney, said her client requested the hearing after he received the latest notice of discharge earlier in the month.

 Four board members voted to end Levinski's employment during a special meeting on May 31.
 Levinski has the right to challenge the board’s May decision under the School Personnel Act.

 Each time the board issues a termination notice, Levinski requests a hearing, Bratton said.